-New Jersey Alliance for Clinical and Translational Science (NJ ACTS) BERD Mini-Methods Grant Program: The purpose of this RFA is to solicit applications for mini-methods grants from investigators in Rutgers University, Princeton University and New Jersey Institute of Technology.
-The BERD Mini-Methods-Grant program offers one-year awards of up to $25,000 to investigators developing methodology in study design, measurement, statistical analysis, and approaches to the integration of quantitative and qualitative data analysis (i.e., mixed methods) relevant to translational research.
+NJ ACTS BERD Min-Methods Grant Program (Year 2): The NJ ACTS Mini-Methods-Grant program offers one-year awards of up to $25,000 to investigators developing methodology in study design, measurement, statistical analysis, and approaches to the integration of quantitative and qualitative data analysis (i.e., mixed methods) relevant to translational research.
 The methodologic developments should have the potential for implementation by other researchers (i.e., it should not be methods that are particular to a single lab).
-Funding priority will be given to grant applications that: (1) develop innovative measurement and/or analytic methods that identify disparate patterns of disease or identify factors that might be key in leading to differential responses to therapy; (2) solve health challenges encountered by existing translational research projects within NJ ACTS; and (3) demonstrate the potential for future independent funding.
+Funding priority will be given to grant applications that: (1) develop innovative measurement and/or analytic methods that identify disparate patterns of disease or identify factors that might be key in leading to differential responses to therapy; (2) solve health challanges encountered by existing translational research projects within NJ ACTS; and (3) demonstrate the potential for future independent funding.
 We especially encourage proposals that (4) relate to studies being undertaken by TL1/KL2 trainees with methodological challenges and/or (5) include researchers from two or more of the participating institutions (Rutgers, Princeton, and NJIT).
 The application must be submitted no later than May 15.